oceanprotocol-archive/OEPs/12/README.md

 The following technical components are involved in an end-to-end publishing and consumption flow:

-* [MARKETPLACE](https://github.com/oceanprotocol/pleuston) - Exposes a web interface allowing the users to publish and purchase assets and services associated to those assets.
-Also facilitates the discovery of those assets.
+* [MARKETPLACE](https://github.com/oceanprotocol/pleuston) - Exposes a web interface for asset discovery and allowing users to publish / consume assets and data related services such as compute.
 * SQUID - Library encapsulating the Ocean Protocol business logic.
 Interacts with all the different components/APIs of the system.
 Currently it's provided in the following languages:
   - [Squid Javascript](https://github.com/oceanprotocol/squid-js) - Javascript version of Squid to be integrated with Frontend applications.
   - [Squid Python](https://github.com/oceanprotocol/squid-py) - Python version of Squid to be integrated with Backend applications.
 The primary users are data scientists.